squareben1/connect-z/README.md

 Solution by Ben Gittins.

-Program is contained in connectz.py as stipulated.
+Original program contained in connectz.py as stipulated in the challenge.
 I used TDD to develop this solution so the project also contains my tests and text files containing acceptance tests.

 To run program: